Ravi loves writing within the realm of relationships, history, and the bizarre—where boundaries are blurred and possibilities are immense.

 That said, the truth lies somewhere in between.
-Yes, the strangest element of the story is that it is actually true although blotched by multiple concoctions of legends and myths that have obscured the truth that lies somewhere in between.
+Yes, the strangest element of the story is that it is actually true, although it is blotched by multiple concoctions of legends and myths that have obscured the truth that lies somewhere in between.

 And the fact that the story has been still going strong for the last 1000 years is because it has been vouched by two famous English historians Ralph of Coggeshall and William of Newburgh.

 Is it a folktale or a garbled account of an actual historical event?
-Experts have done their best to explain but of no avail.
+Experts have done their best to explain but to no avail.

 The Story of the Green Children